unkleho/reactronica/README.md

 React audio components for making music in the browser.

 React treats UI as a function of state.
-What if React’s declarative programming model could be applied to music as well?

 This library aims to treat **_music_** as a function of state, rendering sound instead of UI.
 Visual components live side by side with Reactronica, sharing the same state and elegantly kept in sync.

 Uses [ToneJS](https://tonejs.github.io/) under the hood.
 Inspired by [React Music](https://github.com/FormidableLabs/react-music).